|

 execution, Edward II held a parliament at York, reversing

-sentences that hadpreviously been passed by rebel barons against
+sentences that had previously been passed by rebel barons against

 the Despensers.
 Sometime after the battle

-Earl of Surrey, the manor of Wakefield.
+Warenne earl of Surrey, the manor of Wakefield.

-< The so-called Clifford's
+The so-called Clifford's

 Tower, the keep of York Castle where in 1322 Roger de Clifford